q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

     molecool.draw_molecule(benzene_coords, benzene_symbols, draw_bonds=benzene_bonds)
 ```

-The line `.. code-block:: python` is the line which starts the directive.
+The line `.. code-block:: python` is the line that starts the directive.
 Directives always start with two periods (`..`), followed by a space, then the directive name (`code-block` in this case), then two colons (`::`).
 Next, you press enter and add any options for the directive.
-What we want highlighted as code is indented below this directive line.
+What we want to be highlighted as code is indented below this directive line.

-Sphinx `code-block` directive supports many languages.
+Sphinx's `code-block` directive supports many languages.
 For example, we could add a C++ code block.

 ```rst